A celebration of that little something that makes us feel like ourselves at work

 Over time, I noticed that when I wore my high heels (and not just any heels: 5in heels), I felt more imposing.
 I stood up straighter and looked taller, which boosted my confidence considerably.
 It’s like I had put on a superhero cape.
 So I started consciously wearing them on days when I had important meetings.
 I would wait outside the meeting room until the session started, then, when my colleagues got there, I’d stand up – and they only came up to my shoulder!
 When it was my turn to speak, I wouldn’t hesitate to stand up, to seem even more imposing.

 I’m not sure they noticed a change in my confidence, but I think I was doing it more for myself anyway.
-I was proud to be imposing without having to adopt any masculine behaviour, such as talking in a loud voice or looking “cool” in jeans and trainers.
+I was proud to be imposing without having to adopt any masculine behavior, such as talking in a loud voice or looking “cool” in jeans and trainers.
 I used my own technique.
 Wearing heels wasn’t necessarily “me” (although I got to buy gorgeous shoes, and I was fine with that), but it did give me the power to be myself.

 Since then, I’ve changed jobs, and in this new one, I no longer feel the same pressure.
 My heels have been gathering dust for months and I don’t feel like putting them on.
-I’m more focused on how I appear when speaking in public, because I feel like I’m on the same level as my colleagues.
+I’m more focused on how I appear when speaking in public because I feel like I’m on the same level as my colleagues.
 I no longer need that extra push to feel like myself and share my point of view – which is so much better.
 But at the back of my mind, I know that they’re there, and I can slip them on if the need arises.

 ‘My crystals make me think of my loved ones’ – Benoît, 28, consultant